melissa-nunez/melissa-nunez.github.io/_posts/2019-02-13-valentine.md

 The first step was to get access to [Spotify's API](https://developer.spotify.com/documentation/web-api/).
 Next, create a developer's account to access the API [here](https://developer.spotify.com/dashboard/).
 For further instructions on setting up, you can visit the spotifyr website [here](https://www.rcharlie.com/spotifyr/index.html).

-To install and load the package, use the following:
+To install and load the package in R, use the following:

 ```r
 devtools::install_github('charlie86/spotifyr')